 I honestly think that you are really missing out if you don’t include Coober Pedy on your backpacking itinerary of Australia.
 The place is so unique and quirky, that it must be included, this was one of the highlights of my working holiday in Australia and the outback in general, is amazing!

-Where to stay in Coober Pedy
+Where to Stay in Coober Pedy

 If you’re backpacking in Coober Pedy, then as far as I see it, you only have two options.
-For those of you travelling in a campervan, then naturally, you are going be sleeping there.
+For those of you travelling in a campervan, then naturally, you are going to be sleeping there.
 However, if you travel by car or another form of transport, then you will need to find accommodation.